WillMatthews/PrimeImage/README.md

 ## Limitations (and todos!)
+1. Histogram Equalisation is REQUIRED to make the distribution of numbers fair.
+1. Subtle number abberation to force primality is required.
+1. A 'force Binary' option may be useful.
 1. For the moment the images are small, on the order of 25 x 50 pixels.
    + if you insist on a larger image you can change the `size_x` and `size_y` on the function call on line 192.
 1. The y dimension has a lower spatial resolution (half of x dimension) due to the use of monospaced integers.